SarahBeecroft/intermediateHPC/_episodes/12-singularity-intro.md

 ### Get ready for the hands-on
-We will `cd` into the directory for this part of the tutorial and load the singularity module.
+We will `cd` into the directory for this part of the tutorial.

 ```
 cd $TUTO/intro_singularity
-module load singularity
 ```
 {: .bash}